dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/SplitTable.md

 # SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX

-The `SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX` system procedure pre-splits a table or index that you are import in HFile format.
+The `SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX` system procedure pre-splits a table or index that you are importing in HFile format.
 You must use this procedure in conjunction with the &nbsp;[`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html) system procedure to import your data in HFile format.